rhel-labs/learn-katacoda/ansible-idm/step1.md

 | Managed host 2       | host02         | `[[HOST2_IP]]` |
 | Managed host 3       | host03         | `[[HOST3_IP]]` |

 A control node is any machine with ansible installed.
-All three nodes are running Red Hat Enterprise Linux 8.0.
 We will be using *host02* to deploy the IdM server, and *host03* to deploy the IdM client.

 > __NOTE__ : In production, IdM replicas are typically deployed for scale and high-availability reasons.
 However, in this lab, we will only be deploying a single instance of the IdM server.